 YEEP is a dual-track, active-learning program.
 Industry professionals and college interns teach youth the principles of ecosystem gardening and how to meadowscape with native plants as well as how to build, market, and launch a service business where they install and maintain native plants for their customers.

 Meeting once a week afterschool for 2.5 hours over 8- 10 sessions, students experience the Meadowscaping for Biodiversity curriculum and the Business Entrepreneurship curriculum, both customized and delivered by industry professionals and college mentors.

 In late spring, over four sessions, youth and college interns will “apprentice” with a landscape designer to plan and plant a meadow for the public to see in Waltham.
 This meadow will serve as a staging area for new plants and a visual model to showcase student services to potential customers.
 After the first year, the meadow will supply some seeds and plants for future efforts, thus reducing the need to purchase them.

 Also during the spring, students pre-sell native plants to property owners and then purchase inventory from native plant providers such as New England Wildflower Society, the Waltham Garden Club, Russell’s Garden Center and American Meadows, etc.

+Each youth receives a stipend of $13.50/hour ($33.75 --income from one of the of 2.5-hour sessions) to attend each of the 10 spring afterschool sessions.
 A MS4B staff member and/or college intern will mentor the youth as they deliver their services.